waltonwing/SortMP3/README.md

 The script does the following when triggered:
 1. gather meta data from mp3 files
-2. for each mp3 file, look at the album name, and see if a folder with the same Album name exists
+2. for each mp3 file, look at the album name, and move to the folder with the same Album name
-3. if such folder does not exist, create the folder, then move that mp3 to the folder
+3. if such folder does not exist, create the folder (invalid windows filename charaters will be replaced), then move that mp3 to the folder
  4. repeat until all mp3 files with the Album meta data are moved

 ## Direction: